How much are fees?

-All South Australian primary school aged children, meaning if the child is attending or is eligible to attend primary school in 2019.
+All South Australian primary school aged children, meaning if the child is attending or is eligible to attend primary school in the current school year.
 Remember it is one voucher for every primary school aged child per calendar year.

 How can I claim?

 On the Club registration form, please tick the ‘I will be claiming a sports voucher’ box.
 When paying your registration fees, reduce the amount by $100 ($150 less $100 = $50).